dchaudhari7177/CODSOFT/Calculator/Readme.md

 # Dipak's Calculator

 ## Description
-This is a colorful and interactive calculator designed by Dipak Chaudhari.
+This is a colorful and interactive calculator.
 The calculator performs all basic mathematical operations and features an intuitive and animated user interface.
 It is optimized for a responsive design, ensuring a seamless user experience across various devices.

 ## Demo
 Click the image below to watch the demo video: